SBIRT

 Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline - A free, confidential, 24/7, 365-day-a-year treatment referral and information service for individuals and families facing mental and/or substance use disorders.
 1-800-662-HELP (4357) - https://www.samhsa.gov/find-help/national-helpline

 The individual screenings will take place during PE Adventures classes.
-If your child is enrolled in PE Adventures this semester, the screening will take place in November.
-If your child has PE Adventures next semester, the screening will take place in the spring.
+If your child is enrolled in PE Adventures in first semester, the screening will take place in November.
+If your child has PE Adventures in second semester, the screening will take place in April.